Saint Bartholomew’s

 St. Bart's Today

-God has called us to be a diverse community where all may encounter God’s love.
-God strengthens and nourishes us through the sacraments and speaks to us through scripture, tradition, and reason.
+We are called to be an inclusive community where all may encounter God’s love.
+God strengthens, nourishes, and speaks to us through scripture, tradition, and reason.

-Our worship services are fully accessible in person and online, supported by a variety of music, good sermons, and relevant teaching.
-We provide a unique mix of the traditional and contemporary in both music and liturgy.
+Our worship services are fully accessible in person and online, supplemented by a variety of other opportunities for spiritual growth and fellowship.
+We welcome the indwelling of the Holy Spirit as we seek to follow Christ.

 All have a place here.